Nowhere left to hide: revealing realistic gravitational-wave populations in high dimensions and high resolution with PixelPop: Methods

 \subsection{Building a catalog of detectable sources}

-We build a set of ${N_\mathrm{obs} = 400}$ \ac{GW} events (consistent with near-future catalogs \cite{Capote:2024rmo}) from the \ac{CE} population, considering a \ac{GW} interferometer network comprising both LIGO detectors and Virgo operating at O4 design sensitivity \cite{KAGRA:2013rdx, OReilly:2022}.
+We build a set of ${N_\mathrm{obs} = 400}$ \ac{GW} events (consistent with near-future catalogs \citep{Capote:2024rmo}) from the \ac{CE} population, considering a \ac{GW} interferometer network comprising both LIGO detectors and Virgo operating at O4 design sensitivity \citep{KAGRA:2013rdx, OReilly:2022}.
 We draw sources from the \ac{CE}-simulated population and calculate their optimal network \ac{SNR}.
 We consider a \ac{BBH} detected and add it to the catalog if $\rho_{\mathrm{opt}} \geq 11$.
-We note that the optimal \ac{SNR} implicitly depends on the true source parameters, so it is not a physical statistic on which to select detections~\cite{Essick:2023upv}.
-However, the resulting systematic bias is expected to be small and largely masked by statistical uncertainty for catalog sizes with $\mathcal{O}(100)$ events, like ours~\cite{Heinzel:2024jlc}.
+We note that the optimal \ac{SNR} implicitly depends on the true source parameters, so it is not a physical statistic on which to select detections~\citep{Essick:2023upv}.
+However, the resulting systematic bias is expected to be small and largely masked by statistical uncertainty for catalog sizes with $\mathcal{O}(100)$ events, like ours~\citep{Heinzel:2024jlc}.

 For each of the \acp{BBH} in our catalog, we perform full \acf{PE} to draw posterior samples of the source parameters.
-We use the \texttt{IMRPhenomXP} waveform model \cite{Pratten:2020ceb} and relative binning~\cite{Cornish:2010kf, Cornish:2021lje, Zackay:2018qdy,krishna2023:bug} (as implemented in the Bayesian-inference software \texttt{Bilby}~\cite{Ashton:2018jfp}) to accelerate likelihood evaluations.
-We set uniform priors on redshift, dimensionless spin magnitudes $\in[0,1)$, detector-frame chirp mass, and mass ratio $q$.
+We use the \texttt{IMRPhenomXP} waveform model \citep{Pratten:2020ceb} and relative binning~\citep{Cornish:2010kf, Cornish:2021lje, Zackay:2018qdy,krishna2023:bug}; as implemented in the Bayesian-inference software \texttt{Bilby}~\citep{Ashton:2018jfp} to accelerate likelihood evaluations.
+We set uniform priors on dimensionless spin magnitudes $\in[0,1)$, detector-frame chirp mass, and mass ratio $q$.
 We use isotropic priors for extrinsic parameters (e.g., sky location) and the spin tilts.
+Following~\citet{Cheng:2023ddt}, we adopt a uniform prior in redshift, rather than \texttt{Bilby}'s default (uniform in comoving volume per unit source-frame time).
+This prior choice does not affect our population inference, which is performed using the standard hierarchical framework described in Sec.~\ref{sec:pop inference}.

-Applying a detection threshold to the simulated \acp{BBH} imposes a selection effect that we must account for~\cite{Thrane:2018qnx, Loredo:2004nn, Mandel:2018mve}.
+Applying a detection threshold to the simulated \acp{BBH} imposes a selection effect that we must account for~\citep{Thrane:2018qnx, Loredo:2004nn, Mandel:2018mve}.
 We therefore perform a simulation campaign to characterize the sensitivity of the simulated \ac{O4} LIGO--Virgo network to \acp{BBH} spanning a range of parameters, as described in App.~\ref{app:vtInjs}.
-We then estimate the selection efficiency using Monte Carlo integration~\cite{Tiwari:2017ndi,Farr_2019}.
+We then estimate the selection efficiency using Monte Carlo integration~\citep{Tiwari:2017ndi,Farr_2019}.